yzpaul/ExpenseOwl/README.md

 # Why Create This?

-There are a ton of amazing projects for expense tracking all across GitHub ([Actual](https://github.com/actualbudget/actual), [Firefly III](https://github.com/firefly-iii/firefly-iii), etc.).
-They're all great, but they aren't the *fastest* when trying to add expenses, and offer a ton of features which I don't use.
-Some of them also use varying formats of data or complex API.
-Don't get me wrong, they're great when they fit your needs, but I wanted something dead simple that just gives me a pie chart per month and a tabular representation.
+There are a ton of amazing projects for expense tracking across GitHub ([Actual](https://github.com/actualbudget/actual), [Firefly III](https://github.com/firefly-iii/firefly-iii), etc.).
+They're all incredible, but they aren't the *fastest* when trying to add expenses, and offer a ton of features which I don't use.
+Some use varying formats of data or complex APIs. *Don't get me wrong*, they're great when needed, but I wanted something dead simple that just gives me a pie chart per month and a tabular representation.
 NOTHING else!

-Hence, I ended up creating this project, which I use to track my expenses.
-I also wanted data to be just JSON format, so I can do whatever I want with that, including a quick `jq` command to convert it to CSV.
-Also, the UI is mobile-friendly, so it works great for homelab use.
+Hence, I created this project, which I use in my homelab to track my expenses.
+The data is just JSON, so I can do whatever I want with that, including using `jq` to convert to CSV.
+The UI is elegant and mobile-friendly.

+The intention of this app is to track spending across your categories in a simplistic manner.
+No complicated searching, no editing - just add, delete, and view!
+This intention is not going to change throughout the lifecycle of this project.
+This is not an app for budgeting, it's for tracking.

 # Features

 ### Core Functionality

-- Simple expense tracking with essential details only
+- Simple expense tracking with essential details only (optional name, date without time, amount, and category)
 - UUID-based expense identification in the backend
-- Flat file storage system (default `data/expenses.json`)
+- Flat file storage system (`data/expenses.json`)
-- Docker container with support for persistent storage
+- Multi-architecture Docker container with support for persistent storage
 - REST API for expense management
 - Single-user focused (mainly for a homelab deployment)
 - CLI for both server and client (if needed) operations
+- Custom categories via environment variable (`EXPENSE_CATEGORIES`) with sensible defaults

 ### Visualization

 1. Dashboard with expense category breakdown (pie chart)
-    - Click on a category to exclude it from the graph, click again to reset
+    - Click on a category to exclude it from the graph, click again to add it back
+    - This helps visualize the breakdown without considering some categories like Rent
+    - The legend shows a total expenditure of the month along with a total without the "Rent" category
 2. Table view for detailed expense listing
-    - This is where you can delete individual expenses
+    - This is where you can view individual expenses chronologically and delete them
+    - You can use the browser's search to find a name if needed
 3. Month-by-month navigation

 ### Progressive Web App (PWA)